For Good: Cynthia Erivo and Ariana Grande version

-British actress Cynthia Erivo and American singer and actress Ariana Grande performed a rendition of "For Good" as Elphaba and Glinda respectively in Wicked: For Good (2025), the second of Universal Pictures' two-part film adaptation of Wicked, which is set to be released on November 21, 2025.
-Their version of the song will be released on the same day as part of the soundtrack album Wicked: For Good – The Soundtrack (2025) by Republic Records and Verve Records.
+English actress Cynthia Erivo and American singer and actress Ariana Grande performed a rendition of "For Good" as Elphaba and Glinda respectively in Wicked: For Good (2025), the second of Universal Pictures' two-part film adaptation of Wicked, which was released on November 21, 2025.
+Their version of the song was released on the same day as part of the soundtrack album Wicked: For Good – The Soundtrack (2025) by Republic Records and Verve Records.

+Erivo and Grande performed "For Good" with Menzel and Chenoweth for the television special Wicked: One Wonderful Night, which aired on November 6, 2025.
+Schwartz wrote new lyrics for the bridge, and also provided piano accompaniment for the four vocalists.
+The performance was filmed at the Gershwin Theatre, the home of the Wicked Broadway production.
+On August 16, 2026, "For Good" was performed by Erivo and Grande during the Eternal Sunshine Tour at the O_{2} Arena in London.